Inverse Watch Docs

 Linear Regression

-Linear Regression is a fundamental machine learning algorithm used for predicting a continuous target variable based on one or more input features.
+Linear Regression is a fundamental algorithm used for predicting a continuous target variable based on one or more input features.
 In our ML workflow, we support both simple linear regression (for continuous targets) and logistic regression (for categorical targets).

 How It Works